akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 You can define that a table is required for the completeness of a channel.
 See the [dedicated article](what-is-the-completeness.html).

-The basic rule is that we consider a table **complete**, as soon as **1 cell is filled**.
-But you can go further by defining, in each column, if this one is required for the completeness of the attribute.
+The ground rule is that we consider a table **complete** as soon as **one cell is filled**.
+You can go further by defining the completeness at the column level by making it required for the completeness of the attribute.

 ![image](../img/TableAttributeCompleteness.png)

-This way, you can easily define that:
+This way, you can easily define three different levels of completeness:
-- the table is complete if **every cells** are filled (you should have checked the completeness option in every column)
+- the table is complete if **every cell** is filled (you should have checked the completeness option in every column)
-- the table is complete if **every cells of 1 or several column.s** are filled (you should have checked the completeness option in some columns only)
+- the table is complete if **every cell of 1 or several column.s** is filled (you should have checked the completeness option in some columns only)
-- the table is complete as soon as **one cell** is filled (only the completeness option of the first column should be checked).
-This is the default.
+- the table is complete as soon as **one cell** is filled.
+In that case, only the completeness option of the first column should be checked.
+This is the default behavior.

 Now that you know all the secrets of the Table attribute type, [let's discover its capabilities in the Product Edit Form!](work-on-a-product.html/use-a-table-attribute-in-your-product-sheets)